CrazyRedMachine/LUFAHybridFightstick/README.md

 ## LUFA Switch/XInput hybrid Fightstick

-I really like the "neogeo pad 2" (basically a neogeo cd pad with 6 face buttons + 2 triggers), and wanted to make one of mine work both on nintendo switch and PC so I modded an Arduino pro micro inside it and made some PoC code.
+I really like the "neogeo pad 2" (basically a neogeo cd pad with 6 face buttons + 2 triggers), and wanted to make one of mine work both on nintendo switch and PC so I modded an Arduino pro micro inside it and made some code.

-While [it's working great](https://www.instagram.com/p/B56IP1AIHOc/), it'd definitely need a lot of cleanup ^^;
+While [it's working great](https://www.instagram.com/p/B56IP1AIHOc/), it'd definitely need a bit more cleanup ^^;

 ## Acknowledgments

-This work is basically a very ugly patchwork of [fluffymadness' ATMega32U4-Switch-Fightstick](https://github.com/fluffymadness/ATMega32U4-Switch-Fightstick) and [bootsector's XInputPadMicro](https://github.com/bootsector/XInputPadMicro), with a couple QoL improvements I needed.
+This work is based on [fluffymadness' ATMega32U4-Switch-Fightstick](https://github.com/fluffymadness/ATMega32U4-Switch-Fightstick) and [bootsector's XInputPadMicro](https://github.com/bootsector/XInputPadMicro), with a couple QoL improvements I needed.

 ## Features